-Top 6 Retirement Mistakes to Avoid
+Top 5 Retirement Mistakes to Avoid

 Mistake #1: Not Establishing a Solid Retirement Savings Plan

-Mistake #3: Ignoring Healthcare Expenses
+Mistake #2: Ignoring Healthcare Expenses

-According to the Future of Retirement Study#, in concern with their retirement, 64% of Indians are worried about the rising cost of health care especially in terms of critical illnesses.
 Retirement is the golden age, but it is also the age that is most susceptible to critical illnesses and health issues.
 As you grow old, the risk of critical illnesses and your healthcare related expenses will also increase.
 Paying for even these critical expenses can put a significant dent on your savings.
 Therefore, having an insurance becomes a must at this age.

-Mistake #4: Taking early withdrawals from your retirement plan
+Mistake #3: Taking early withdrawals from your retirement plan

-Taking untimely withdrawals not only hampers your overall savings but also increases your tax liabilities.
-Untimely withdrawals from your retirement plan reduces the amount of corpus saved for your retirement.
-Making such withdrawals eventually eat into your retirement funds.
+Taking untimely withdrawals not only hampers your overall savings but also increases your tax# liabilities.
+Untimely withdrawals from your retirement plan reduces the amount of funds saved for your retirement.
+Making such withdrawals eventually eats into your retirement funds.
 A better option would be to plan your investments in such a manner that one of them matures right when you hit 40 years of age.
 That way, you have a good bit of funds coming your way right in time to meet major expenses like buying a house.
 Like this, it’s important to plan your finances for each milestone between now and retirement, so you don’t dilute your returns.

-Mistake #5: Carrying Debt into Retirement
+Mistake #4: Carrying Debt into Retirement

-Mistake #6: Thinking its Too Early
+Mistake #5: Thinking it's Too Early

 People like you also read...